sheikhmahmudulhasanshium/cirql-backend/README.md

 <p align="center">
   The backend service for the Cirql application, built with <a href="http://nestjs.com/" target="_blank">NestJS</a>.
-  This API handles secure user authentication, advanced user management, Two-Factor Authentication (2FA), and other core functionalities.
+  This API handles secure user authentication, advanced user management, a complete support ticketing system, and other core functionalities.
   <br />
   Deployed at: <a href="https://cirql-backend.vercel.app/" target="_blank">cirql-backend.vercel.app</a>
   <br />